awingla/aws_sns_kit/README.md

 # AwsSnsKit

-THIS PROJECT IS NOW WORK IN PROGRESS AND SHOULD NOT BE USED IN PRODUCTION.
+#### THIS PROJECT IS NOW WORK IN PROGRESS AND SHOULD NOT BE USED IN PRODUCTION.

+## What is this?

+AwsSnsKit is a solution for integrating Amazon Web Service(AWS) Simple Notification Service(SNS) into Rails application.

 ## Installation